PFTL/website_articles/articles/_basler_cameras.md

     print(device.GetFriendlyName())
 ```

 Which will generate a list of the cameras connected to our computer, similar to what we see with the PylonViewer program.
-The oputput would be something like this:
+In my case, the output is:

 ```bash
 Basler a2A1920-160umBAS (40063823)